Agis III: Life

-Following its defeat at Leuctra against Thebes in 371, Sparta lost its great power status within the Greek world, as well as a number of territories.
-In 351, Archidamus and Agis waged a war in the Peloponnese to recover these territories, notably against Megalopolis, a city established by the Thebans on its northwestern border in order to pose a permanent threat to Sparta.
-Despite the support of 3000 mercenaries from Phocis, the campaign was fruitless.
+Following its defeat at Leuctra against Thebes in 371 BC, Sparta lost its great power status within the Greek world, as well as a number of territories.
+In 351 BC, Archidamus and Agis waged a war in the Peloponnese to recover these territories, notably against Megalopolis, a city established by the Thebans on its northwestern border in order to pose a permanent threat to Sparta.
+There were operations against Argos as well, which had received support from Theban troops.
+Despite the support of 3,000 mercenaries from Phocis, the campaign was fruitless.

-Agis III succeeded his father on 2 August 338 BC, on the day of the Battle of Chaeronea.
+At the beginning of 338 BC, Archidamus III left Greece to serve as a mercenary commander for Taras, a city founded by Sparta in Magna Graecia.
+Several states were at the time struggling for hegemony over Greece: the kingdom of Macedonia and the city-states led by Athens and Thebes.
+The fact that Archidamus left while the decisive battle was about to take place shows that he did not think that the Greeks had a chance to win.
+Archidamus III died fighting the Lucanians the same day as the Second Battle of Chaeronea, on 2 August 338 BC, when king Philip II decisively defeated the Greeks.
+Agis, who had hitherto been regent in the absence of his father, became king once his death was known, probably at the end of August.

-After his victory against the Greeks at Chaeronea, Philip II founded the League of Corinth, a coalition of Macedonia and all the Greek city-states.
-Sparta refused to join, which prompted Philip to campaign in Laconia in autumn 338.
-He then gave several Spartan territories to the city's neighbours—Denthaliates to Messene, Aygitis and Belminatis to Megalopolis, Skiritis to Tegea, and Thyreatis to Argos—in order to keep Sparta in check.
+After his victory at Chaeronea, Philip II founded the League of Corinth, a coalition of Macedonia and all the Greek city-states.
+Agis is likely behind the Spartan decision to reject joining the Corinthian League, which prompted Philip to campaign in Laconia in autumn 338 BC.
+Polybius tells that Philip was brought into the Peloponnese by the Messenians and the Arcadians, but the exact concatenation of events is not known.
+Philip therefore gave several territories that belonged to Sparta to its neighbours and enemies: Denthaliates to Messene, Aygitis and Belminatis to Megalopolis, Skiritis to Tegea, and Thyreatis to Argos.
+It seems that he used a Panhellenic tribunal, perhaps the League of Corinth itself, to ratify his land transfers.